srj-17/etch_a_sketch/README.md

 TODO:
 - [ ] Make the main page take input and scroll down to the etch-a-sketch page for sketching
-- [ ] Change input to intuitive range where increasing size means sliding the range slider to right
+- [x] Change input to intuitive range where increasing size means sliding the range slider to right
 - [x] Create a button for clearing the board

+Range only made for the alternative branch 'rangeinput'.
+Not for main branch for now.